pySRURGS/pySRURGS/README.md

 Sohrab Towfighi (C) 2019
 License: GPL 3.0

 All your data needs to be numeric.
 Your CSV file should have a header.
 Inside the csv, the dependent variable should be the rightmost column.
 Do not use special characters or spaces in variable names.

 The config.py file defines the number of fitting parameters, the number of permitted binary trees through which we search, and the types of functions permitted in the search space.

-USAGE:
-pySRURGS.py $path_to_csv $max_num_evals [$single_processing]

-ARGUMENTS
-Mandatory
+usage: pySRURGS.py [-h] [-test TEST] [-single] train iters

+positional arguments:
-1. path_to_csv          An absolute or relative file path to the csv file.
+  train       absolute or relative file path to the csv file housing the
+              training data
-2. max_num_evals        An integer: The number of equations which will be considered in the search.
+  iters       the number of equations to be attempted in this run

-Optional
+optional arguments:
+  -h, --help  show this help message and exit
+  -test TEST  absolute or relative file path to the csv file housing the
+              testing data
-3. single_processing    If a 3rd argument is passed, the system will run in single processing mode.
+  -single     run in single processing mode
 ```

 ### An example